reedx8/EquipmentManager-Ava/README.md

 ## Tooling / Resources:

-The following are the tools and resources already installed and in-use in the project.
+The following are the tools and resources already installed and in-use in the project (see package.json).
 Ensure to use to keep consistency across contributions, as well as keeping project size small:

 1. Routing: Next.js App Router (https://nextjs.org/docs/app/building-your-application/routing#the-app-router)
 2. Icons: react-icons (https://react-icons.github.io/react-icons/)
 3. Tables: react-table-library (https://react-tables.com)
+4. Calendar: react-big-calendar
+5. Icons: react-icons
+6. Loading spinners and skeletons: react-loading-skeleton and react-spinners

 ## Styling: